 Read our full Swappa review to learn more.

-Whistle is a selling app that helps you sell your personal electronics on a network of highly vetted resellers.
-You can sell your old phones, Apple watches, Macbooks, headsets, game consoles, and more.
+Backflip (Formerly Whistle) is a selling app that helps you sell your personal electronics on a network of highly vetted resellers.
+You can sell your old phones, Apple watches, MacBooks, headsets, game consoles, and more.